SilkRose/Pony/src/stories/creative-freedom/creative-freedom.md

 I look at her with tears in my eyes.
 "You… really mean that?"

 Twilight holds my gaze.
 "I really do."

+A sob escapes me as I wipe me my eyes.
+"I- thank you, Twilight.
+That… really means a lot to me.
+But how can I just… simply not worry about surpassing my own designs with every new one?
+Every time I try to design a dress now, I can't help but look for what I might have missed in the last dress!"

+I look away again and trail my eyes along the thousands of tiny, almost imperceptible details throughout the library.
+"Any unnoticed design flaws, any minuscule color mismatches, any fabric choices that could've been better.
+I spend so much time now nitpicking my own work, constantly trying to enhance or improve what I already have, it takes me days to make any progress!"

+Twilight laughs softly.
+"I think I know what you mean, Rarity.
+I felt the same way back in magic school, always striving to make my spells faster and stronger and more efficient.
+Like I told you before though, eventually I learned to appreciate the beauty of learning and crafting instead of just making a better end product."